asdia0/Chess.NET/README.md

-# Chess
+# Chess.NET

-Chess is a chess library for C#.
+Chess.NET is a chess library for C#.
 It is currently under development.

 ## Features